- What will students learn? C-Layer of the circle graph

 When will students learn it?
 The Bundle Layer on the circle graph will tell you.
 Note that when you are on one layer, you can view the other layer as an overlay (this option in towards the bottom of the mappings list in the mappings panel).

-For example, if you are viewing the Unit Layer in a level-4 object (the Bundle layer), you can choose to view the Competencies (the C-layer) as an overlay on the level-4 object.
+For example, if you are viewing the Unit Layer in a course (the Bundle layer), you can choose to view the Competencies (the C-layer) as an overlay on the course.

 a.
 Complete the bundle layer of the circle graph.

 b.
-If you already have learning objectives created on the other level-4 object layer, they will show up as orphans on this layer of the level-4 object.
+If you already have learning objectives created on the other course layer, they will show up as orphans on this layer of the course.
 Sort the learning objectives into the bundles and Coursetune will automatically link the What to When through the LOs.
 This is tremendously valuable insight, both as you are designing and then later when you are comparing your assessment data to the curriculum plans.

 c.
 Creating and sorting the LOs will automatically create a way to view the mapping of the other layer on top of this one in the right-hand panel.
 This overlay allows you to view the interleaving of concepts in your course and answer the question, "when do the students first encounter each course goal and how often do they encounter it throughout the course.